The purposes of the Graduate Faculty Status Commitee are to:

 The Graduate Faculty Status Committee shall report to the Graduate Council.
-Minutes of the meeting shall be kept as part of the official records of the committee and copies shall be sent to the Graduate Dean.
+Minutes of the meeting shall be kept as part of the official records of the committee.
+Copies shall be presented to the Graduate Council and the Graduate Dean.

 The Graduate Faculty consists of the President, Vice President for Academic Affairs, the academic deans and those members of the general faculty who by their scholarly attainments in their own fields of specialization have demonstrated their competence to offer graduate instruction.